aish-hub-cell/video-captioning-app/README.md

 This Streamlit app uses an AI model to **automatically generate captions** for videos!
 Just upload a video file, and boom — it gives you a short description of what's happening inside.

-> ✨ Built with ❤️ using Python, Streamlit, and BLIP (Bootstrapped Language Image Pretraining)
+> Built using Python, Streamlit, and BLIP (Bootstrapped Language Image Pretraining)

 ---